jeffkaufman/barCoder/Readme.txt

 #	- StandAloneBlastPlus (bl2seq, blastn)
 #	- EMBOSS
 # * nt database from NCBI: ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.*
+# * See "Detailed Installation" below for more one specific path.
 #
 # Test data is located in the Projects directory.
 #